o3de/o3de.org/content/docs/userguide/ui/editor/components-dynamic.md

 ---
-description: ' Use dynamic components together with the layout components and scroll box components to display dynamic content in a game UI in &ALY;. '
+description: ' Use dynamic components together with the layout components and scroll box components to display dynamic content in a game UI in Lumberyard. '
 title: Dynamic Components
 ---
 # Dynamic Components {#ui-editor-components-dynamic}